FRAUD RESOURCE CENTER

 - Do think carefully about what you post about yourself and your whereabouts.
 Hackers can use personal information for identity theft, and a seemingly innocuous vacation photo can signal to criminals that your home is empty.

-- Don’t include personal information, such as your home address or phone number, in your public profile.
+- Don’t share personal information such as your home address or phone number in social media posts or include it in your public profile.

 - Don’t accept friend requests from strangers.